 What is the Wanaka Lavender Farm exactly?

-There are some farm animals around that you can see including alpacas, goats, pigs and sheep.
+There are some farm animals around that you can see including alpacas, goats, pigs, and sheep.
 The animals are all really friendly and will likely come to the fence to greet you!
-You can sometimes buy feed from reception and feed the animals yourself.
+You can sometimes buy food from reception and feed the animals yourself.